Judgments on Canadian Wine

 Home Past Judgements Judgement 2016

-Evoking the famous "Judgement of Paris" (1976) that saw American wines compete successfully against those of France, an event that turned the wine world upside down (see the film Bottleshock), this blind tasting competition witnessed some of the best wines of Prince Edward County go up against some greats from California.
+Evoking the famous "Judgement of Paris" (1976) that saw American wines compete successfully against those of France, this blind tasting competition witnessed some of the best wines of Prince Edward County go up against greats from California.
 The first-ever "Judgement of Kingston" featured four Prince Edward County versus three California chardonnays.

 The event started with a briefing on what to look for in a great Chardonnay by Kingston's own Dr. Kim Meathrel, owner of Decantress Wine and Spirits Education.

-All participants were served a 75ml (2.5oz) sample of each of the seven wines being poured in this competition with water and crackers to cleanse the palate between tastings.
+All participants were served a 75ml (2.5oz) sample of each of the seven wines being poured, with water and crackers to cleanse the palate between tastings.
 Cheeses were provided by Ivanhoe Cheese and Black River Cheese.
-Participants each had a score card, allowing them to record observations and compare their rank ordering with those of the judges.
-At the end of the event, tasting notes and additional information about each of the seven wines were provided.
+Participants each had a score card to compare their rank ordering with those of the judges.
+At the end, tasting notes and additional information about each wine were provided.

 The four Royal Winers celebrating at JoK 2016.